MaryGold-OG/LITA_PROJECT_DOCUMENTATION/README.md

 #### Sales Trends
 - Highest Revenue Year: 2024, with peak sales recorded in February 2024.
 - Lowest Sales Period: April 2023 saw the lowest sales performance.

+### Recommendation
+---
+- Given that Shoes, Shirts, and Hats are top-performing products, allocate additional marketing resources to further boost their sales.
+This could involve bundled offers, discounts, or loyalty incentives to capitalize on their high revenue potential.
+Meanwhile, Gloves, Socks, and Jackets, which showed lower performance, may benefit from a rebranding strategy.
+Repositioning these items with refreshed designs, targeted marketing efforts, or promotional campaigns to increase their visibility and appeal in the market can be considered.